Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

-\textbf{Decoherence in quantum memory} We model the decoherence in quantum memory using the amplitude damping channel, which describes energy dissipation and the spontaneous emission process~\cite{nielsen2010quantum}.
-For a single qubit stored for time \(t_{store}\), the amplitude damping channel is characterized by Kraus operators:
+\textbf{Decoherence in Quantum Memory} Then, we model decoherence in quantum memory using the amplitude-damping channel, which describes energy dissipation ~\cite{nielsen2010quantum}.
+For a single qubit stored for time \(t_{\text{store}}\), the amplitude damping channel is characterized by Kraus operators as \(\text{KO}_{0} = , \quad \text{KO}_{1} = \), where the damping probability is \(\alpha(t_{\text{store}}) = 1-e^{-\Gamma t_{\text{store}}}\).
+Here, \(\Gamma\) (unit: \(s^{-1}\)) is the damping rate that represents the strength of the coupling between the quantum memory and its environment.